 “Many drivers would assume any tips they received would be in addition to an hourly pay figure,” the FTC stated.

-However, these guarantees did not mention that drivers would only make the difference between the guaranteed amount and what they actually earn.
+However, these guarantees did not mention that drivers would make only the difference between the guaranteed amount and what they actually earn.

 If the driver in this instance earned $2,200, then Lyft would not pay them anything.
 This promotional tactic was found to be misleading to drivers.

-The agency said the company received “tens of thousands” of similar complaints from drivers who believed the guaranteed amount was their bonus payment.
+The agency said the company received “tens of thousands” of similar complaints from drivers who believed that the guaranteed amount was their bonus payment.

 The FTC earlier sent a Notice of Penalty Offenses to Lyft, warning the company that deceptive claims about earnings were unlawful.
 However, Lyft continued to make such claims.

 In addition, the settlement bans Lyft from making any claims unless it has “meaningful evidence” to support such statements.
 The company cannot include tips in claims regarding hourly earnings.
-It also has to disclose to drivers that under the earnings guarantee, workers will only receive the difference between the guaranteed amount and what they actually make.
+It also has to disclose to drivers that under the earnings guarantee, workers will receive only the difference between the guaranteed amount and what they actually make.

 Lyft’s Wage Policies